ddossot/mule-in-action-2e/README.md

 Requirements:

-- JDK 1.6 with unlimited JCE cryptography,
+- Oracle JDK 1.6 with unlimited JCE cryptography,
 - Maven 3.

 Tests in the examples will open ports while they run, like 8080, 5555 and 52525, so watch out for potential conflicts.